American darts: General scoring rules

 The thin wires separating the scoring sections on the board occasionally overlap slightly, due to the manufacturing process.
 Any dart splitting the wires (landing in the tiny area where two wires overlap) is credited in the shooter's favor.
 For example, if the dart splits the wires separating the two and three point zones, the player is awarded three points.
 If the dart splits the wires separating the three point zone and the blue ring, the player is credited with three points.

 Since the shafts of the darts are made from wood, and the tips are sharpened metal, it is possible for a dart to stick into the shaft of a previously thrown dart.
-The scoring of any dart is determined by where the tip of the dart lands, and since the tip of this dart is not in the board, the dart that is stuck in the barrel of another scores no points at all.
+The scoring of any dart is determined by where the tip of the dart lands, and if the tip of a dart is not in the board, a dart that is stuck in the barrel of another scores no points at all.
 It is considered the same as if it missed the board.